Issue policies

 Notifications must be enabled for the organization, and your personal notification settings must allow Policy notifications.

-Attempt Build Break For tests run via Bridge (including the Synopsys Security Scan Extension for Azure DevOps, the GitHub Action, the GitLab Template, and Synopsys Security Scan Plugin for Jenkins), attempt to break a build after issues with specific properties are found in a test.
+Attempt Build Break For tests run via Bridge (including the Black Duck Security Scan Extension for Azure DevOps, the GitHub Action, the GitLab Template, and Black Duck Security Scan Plugin for Jenkins), attempt to break a build after issues with specific properties are found in a test.
 The action only affects tests run using Bridge.
 Additionally, polaris.waitForScan must be set to true (default) in your pipeline.

 Create and bundle to 1 Jira ticket When issues with specific properties are found in a test of a project's default branch, create a Jira ticket.
 Each ticket includes the name of a violated policy, the violated rules in the policy, and helpful links.
 Click the name of a violated rule to view the issues that violate the rule in Polaris.